D-o-d-o-x/Spikey/README.md

 We separate the predictive model into four parts:

 1. **Feature Extraction**: This module processes a given history of readings for a single thread and extracts relevant features (using mostly wavelet and Fourier transforms).
 Highly configurable, this module performs the heavy lifting of signal analysis, allowing shallow neural networks to handle the rest.
-(Full disclosure: I have no idea what half of the implemented wavelet transforms actually do.
-We just throw anything sensible at the problem and will narrow down later; making effective use of the fact that 'fuck around' and 'find out' are positively correlated.)

 2. **Latent Projector**: This takes the feature vectors and projects them into a latent space.
 The latent projector can be configured as a fully connected network or an RNN (LSTM) with an arbitrary shape.

 3. **[MiddleOut](https://www.youtube.com/watch?v=l49MHwooaVQ)**: For each thread, this module performs message passing according to the thread topology.
 Their latent representations along with their distance metrics are used to generate region latent representations.
-This is done by training a fully connected layer to map from (our_latent, their_latent, metric) -> region_latent and then averaging over all region_latent values to get the final representation.

-4. **Predictor**: This module takes the new latent representation from the MiddleOut module and predicts the next timestep.
+4. **Predictor**: This module takes the region latent representation from the MiddleOut module and predicts the next timestep.
 The goal is to minimize the prediction error during training.
 It can be configured to be an FCNN of arbitrary shape.

 The neural networks used are rather small, making it possible to meet the latency and power requirements if implemented more efficiently.
 (Some of the available feature extractors are somewhat expensive thought).